SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing

 where $\mathcal{L}_\text{CE}$ represents the cross-entropy loss for predicting the next token in the sequence, $\mathcal{L}_\text{ground}$ is the grounding loss for regressing the bounding box coordinates, and $\lambda_\text{text}, \lambda_\text{bb}$ are hyperparameters indicating their relative weights.

-Since the model may output the bounding boxes $\mell$ of multiple objects in arbitrary order, we enforce permutation invariance of $\mathcal{L}_\text{ground}$ by computing a bipartite matching of $\mell\in\mathbb{R}^{L \times 5}$ to the reference bounding box coordinates $\mkell\in\mathbb{R}^{K \times 5}$.
+{\textbf{Bipartite matching.}} Since the model may output bounding box predictions for multiple distinct visual categories in a single response, a standard global, class-agnostic bipartite matching can lead to semantically flawed assignments.
+For instance, in the scenario depicted in Fig. 2, the model might match a ``basketball court'' prediction to a ``tennis court'' annotation solely due to spatial proximity.
+To enforce permutation invariance while preserving semantic associations, we partition the predicted bounding boxes into $G$ distinct referring expression groups based on their sequential adjacency within the generated text, specifically consecutive $\langle bb \rangle$ tokens uninterrupted by descriptive text.
+Within each group, we compute a bipartite matching of the predicted bounding boxes $\mell\in\mathbb{R}^{L \times 5}$ to the reference bounding box coordinates $\mkell\in\mathbb{R}^{K \times 5}$ to calculate the grounding loss $\mathcal{L}_\text{ground}$.
 Following standard practice in the literature~\cite{carion2020end,stewart2016end}, this is formulated as a linear sum assignment: